merryt/pokerface/README.md

 # pokerface

-idk how go works, so you might need to run some of these commands if you set this up on a new machine

-`go get github.com/gorilla/websocket`
+I think to get it running you will need to run `go get github.com/gorilla/websocket` from anywhere and then from the src directory run `go run main.go`